-Join CoachArt and Take the #RedTieChallenge for Bleeding Disorders Awareness Month
+Join CoachArt in supporting the #RedTieCampaign for Bleeding Disorders Awareness Month

 Three million people across the U.S. live with bleeding disorders that can cause extended bleeding after injury, surgery or trauma, and can be life-threatening if not treated effectively.

 March is Bleeding Disorders Awareness Month.
 The National Hemophilia Foundation’s Red Tie Campaign raises funds and awareness to find better treatments and cures for bleeding disorders.

 To share awareness of Bleeding Disorders, CoachArt is participating in the National Hemophilia Foundation’s #RedTieCampaign this month!
 You can show your support for Bleeding Disorders Awareness Month and get involved here.